Our research is editorially independent but we may earn a commission for purchases made through our links.

 The Galapagos Islands are part of Ecuador, but this country has much more to offer as well.
 Mountain biking is popular in Ecuador, and it’s also a great way to explore the area’s volcanic regions.
 Biking Dutchman, for example, offers biking tours that last from one to eight days to suit travelers with different physical abilities.
 One of the best bike trips rides through Cotopaxi to Quilotoa and Chimborazo during a three-day adventure through the Ecuadorian Andes.
 With a mild year-round climate, Ecuador is also an excellent place to go caving, rafting, and hiking.

 It’s impossible to compare really anything to the Amazon rainforest.
 Iquitos is the largest city in the Amazon jungle of Peru, and even it is only accessible by plane or boat.
 This is one of the most biologically diverse regions of the world, where you can see rare and endangered mammals, birds, and reptiles in their native habitat.
-Because of its remote and inaccessible reputation, many travelers choose to book a reputable tour guide, and most tours cost about $100 per person per day.
+Because of its remote and inaccessible reputation, many travelers choose to book a reputable tour guide.

 Brazil is perhaps best known for its party scene and for having the most beautiful beaches in South America, but that doesn’t mean that it’s forgotten its unbridled sense of adventure.
 Hang gliding is a popular adventure activity in Brazil to allow visitors to soak up unforgettable aerial views of the beaches and rainforests far down below.
 Hang gliders here muster up their courage and run off the edge of a high platform to drift gracefully down to the blissful São Conrado beach.